Causes of Concrete Deterioration in

 Chlorides:

-When allowed to deeply penetrate the concrete, chlorides can present a serious problem for the lifespan of a structure.
+When allowed to deeply penetrate concrete, chlorides can present a serious problem for the lifespan of a structure.

 Water: